ChrisWhealy/detached_arraybuffer/README.md

    * Point your browser to <http://localhost:8080>
    * Open the developer console

-When the test succeeds, you will see
+When the test succeeds, the console will display

 ```
 Ahoy there, Testy McTestface!
 ```

-When the test fails, you will see the Type Error shown above.
+When the test fails, the console will show the Type Error shown above.

 ## Implementation